Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Discussion

 Our results highlight the urgent need for data provenance tracking, integrity verification, and adversarial robustness evaluation as integral components of the genomic foundation model development pipeline.
 Establishing robust frameworks for tracking the origin, chain of custody, and correctness of genomic training data is therefore essential.
 In parallel, the development of computational methods for detecting anomalous or adversarial sequences within training corpora represents an important direction for future research.
 Furthermore, adversarial robustness evaluation should become a standard component of gLM benchmarking, alongside conventional metrics of predictive accuracy.
 Without such safeguards, the expanding deployment of genomic foundation models in research and clinical settings carries risks that remain difficult to quantify and challenging to mitigate after the fact.

 We acknowledge several limitations of this study.
-Our experiments were conducted on the Evo 2 100M model, and the extent to which our findings generalize to larger-scale architectures and alternative training paradigms remains to be determined.
+Our experiments were conducted on the Evo 2 model and on GENERator, and the extent to which our findings generalize to future models with different architectures and alternative training paradigms remains to be determined.
 The nullomer attack vector serves primarily as a proof of concept and is less worrisome in a practical setting, as an attacker would also need to manipulate inference data.
 Additionally, we evaluated a limited number of poisoning scenarios, and the space of possible biologically motivated attacks is far larger than what we have explored here.
+We also note that our dose-response thresholds were obtained under a deterministic escalating injection schedule that concentrates poison exposures toward the end of training, where the small amount of subsequent optimization leaves them less likely to be diluted by later clean updates, and this backloading represents a comparatively favorable condition for backdoor installation, so the minimum effective doses we report should be read as lower bounds that may shift upward under a uniform or front-loaded schedule.
 Future work should investigate the transferability of poisoning effects across model scales and architectures, the effectiveness of various defensive strategies, and the development of standardized adversarial benchmarks tailored to genomic foundation models.
 Nonetheless, by demonstrating that targeted data poisoning is a credible and effective threat in the genomic domain, our work provides empirical evidence that data poisoning represents a tangible risk to genomic language models and provides a foundation for the development of appropriate countermeasures.